Lay Zhang: 2016: Rising popularity and solo debut

 In January 2016, Zhang and the other cast members of Go Fighting! appeared in the Chinese movie Royal Treasure.
 In April 2016, he received the Most Popular Newcomer award at the 16th Top Chinese Music Awards.
 In May 2016, Zhang made his small screen debut in the Chinese television series To Be A Better Man.
-Written by Lay and co-composed and arranged with Divine Channel, "Monodrama" broke records by staying at number one on YinYueTai's V Chart for five consecutive weeks.
+Written by Lay and co-composed and arranged with Divine Channel, "Monodrama" charted at number one on YinYueTai's V Chart.
 In July 2016, Zhang starred in the Chinese action mystery drama The Mystic Nine, a prequel to The Lost Tomb.
 The series achieved domestic success, placing first in television ratings and setting a record for the most online views garnered in a day.
 It has since accumulated over 12 billion total views.
 Zhang went on to star in a spin-off of the television series titled The Mystic Nine Side Story: Flowers Bloom in February, which focused solely on Zhang's character.
-Flowers Bloom in February was also successful, accumulating over 500 million views.

 In October 2016, Zhang made his debut as a solo artist with the release of "What U Need?" as a surprise gift for his fans on his birthday.
 The song reached number four spot on the China V Chart and Billboard World Digital Songs chart.
-He performed it for the first time on 10 October at the 2016 Asia Song Festival in Busan, South Korea.
+He performed it for the first time on October 10 at the 2016 Asia Song Festival in Busan, South Korea.

-On 28 October, Zhang released his debut extended play (EP) Lose Control, which contained six Mandarin tracks and the music video for the title song.
+On October 28, Zhang released his debut extended play (EP) Lose Control, which contained six Mandarin tracks and the music video for the title song.
 Lay was involved in much of the production of the EP, participating in songwriting and arrangement as well as translating the original lyrics himself into English, Korean and Japanese.

-The song "Lose Control" stayed as number one on Billboard's China V Chart for six consecutive weeks.
 Pre-orders for Lose Control surpassed 200,000 copies, and it debut at number one on the Gaon Album Chart.
-It also reached number four on Billboard's US World Albums chart.
-Zhang performed "Lose Control" for the first time on the music program The Show on 15 November.
+It also reached number four on Billboards US World Albums chart.
+Zhang performed "Lose Control" for the first time on the music program The Show on November 15.